mangeshpawar42/mangeshpawar42/README.md

 #                                                                    🙋‍♂️

 - 👀 _I’m interested in Data Science, Data Analytics Domain..._
+-
-- 🌱 _I’m currently exploring Natural Language Processing.._
+- 🌱 _I’m currently exploring BIG DATA .._

+- ⚡ _I have extensive knowledge and hands on implementation experience about the algorithm of machine learing, deep learing, computer vision and         Natural Language Processing_
+-
 - 💞️ _I am inquistive about the DATA..._
+-
--     Always Love to play with data...👀
+- ✨ Always Love to play with data...👀
+-
--     Like to play Cricket, Exploring New Places...
+- ✨ Like to play Cricket, Exploring New Places...
+-
 - 📫 _You can reach me mangeshpawarsm6006@gmail.com_
+-
 - 📄 _Know about my experiences LinkedIn_

 - ### ***⚡ Fun fact I think i am pretty much funny 🤩**